-Highly Accomplished/Lead Educational Practice
+Highly Accomplished/Lead Educational Practice (only available for cohorts)

-This specialisation is designed for teachers who are interested in pursuing AITSL accreditation requirements at Highly Accomplished/ Lead Teacher level.
+This specialisation is designed for teachers who are interested in pursuing AITSL aligned certification requirements at Highly Accomplished/ Lead Teacher level.
 Students will have opportunities to use ethical data collection measures to collect and collate data that demonstrates evidence of highly accomplished practice and undertake substantial reflective and reflexive processes in order to evaluate how their current practice adds value to their educational community.

 This specialisation is designed for teachers and allied professionals who have particular interests in inclusive approaches to practice.
 Students will have opportunities to extend their knowledge, understanding and skills in relation to the history of the movement toward inclusion in schools and the community, specific approaches to developing more inclusive classrooms and other educational and community environments, and the additional needs often expressed by children with additional learning needs including those with special gifts and talents as well as those with complex learning and behavioural challenges.